Line of white rubber ducks with one yellow one out in front of the rest

 5. Volunteering

 You can even volunteer in ways that support your potential studies.
 See if you can be a peer tutor in your favorite subject at your high school or for students in middle and elementary school.
 If you’re interested in teaching, see if you can help out during summer school or summer bridge programs.
 Outside of volunteering at school, try to find ways to help out in your own backyard.
 Go to your community center or the local YMCA and see what opportunities are there for you to improve your community.
 Children’s hospitals, nursing homes, and group homes typically look for volunteers for a variety of purposes.
 Don’t dismiss your religious affiliation either.
 Speak with the leader of your family’s church, synagogue, temple, or mosque and see how you can be active in the community.
-Ask if you can assist in teaching younger students in religion classes or help with planning or setting up for events.
+Ask if you can assist by teaching younger students in religion classes or help with planning or setting up events.

 6. Non-school activities

 Never forget about non-school clubs, especially if the activity is something you’ve been involved in for a while.
 Obviously, you wouldn’t leave out your Gold Award or Eagle Scout merits, but don’t forget to include the five years you’ve spent in sailing and the 15 you’ve spent taking dance lessons.
-If you’re a member of a less traditional club like the National High School Rodeo or American Youth Circus, those should find a place in your Activities.
+If you’re a member of less traditional clubs like the National High School Rodeo or American Youth Circus, those should find a place in your Activities.
 If you’re trying to stand out and you’re worried your essay might not help you do that, your offbeat extracurricular activities will certainly make you memorable (in a good way!).

 7. Video essay